oroinc/documentation/user_guide/channel_guide1.rst

 .. image:: ./img/channel_guide/Screenshots/channels_entity_select.png

 Channel instances are by default assigned the Entities specially created in OroCRM and meeting the type targets.
-At the same time any channel can be assigned other entities, including :ref:`Custom entities <entity-management-create>` created by the user or added in the course of customization subject to specific customer's needs.
+At the same time, any channel can be assigned other entities, including :ref:`Custom entities <entity-management-create>` created by the user or added in the course of customization subject to specific customer's needs.

 These way, we can divide all the entities as follows: